Keeping Faith is the drama series everyone is talking about, and its second season is coming to BBC One on July 23rd.

 Post-production work on the drama was also carried out in Wales, and location assistance came from Wales Screen, part of the Welsh Government’s creative industries team which helps to maximise economic benefits for Wales.

-A second series has recently been announced and BBC Wales head of commissioning Nick Andrews said: “This series has been a real gem from start to finish - and it’s testament to the strength of drama coming out of Wales right now.
+BBC Wales head of commissioning Nick Andrews said: “This series has been a real gem from start to finish - and it’s testament to the strength of drama coming out of Wales right now.

 "Eve Myles has been utterly brilliant and I know she’d be the first to say she was supported by a remarkable cast and the terrific production team at Vox.
 Series two development is underway and I can’t wait to see what happens next.